Documents provided by NCDEQ

 Inspector, Mooresville/Winston-Salem Region

 Rose Pruitt is an inspector with the Hazardous Waste Section covering 10 counties in the central piedmont part of NC.
-She graduated from Wake Forest University and has 18 years of experience as an inspector with the NCDEQ.
+She graduated from Wake Forest University and has almost 20 years of experience as an inspector with the NCDEQ.
 Previously, Rose was an inspector with the Water Resources and the Underground Storage Tank Program.
 Rose joined the Hazardous Waste Section in 2017 and covers ten counties in the central Piedmont area.